espocrm/documentation/docs/development/services.md

 * delete - delete an entity
 * find - get a list of entities, used by list view
 * findLinked - get a list of related entities, used by relationship panels
-* findDuplicates
 * loadAdditionalFields - to load additional fields for an entity before returning it, for detail view
-* loadAdditionalFieldsForList - to load additiona fields, for list view

 Hook-methods: